Line B (Rome Metro): Extensions

 After the recently opened B1 line, there have been plans for an extension beyond Jonio (and then to Bufalotta).

 Another future extension has been planned beyond Rebibbia with two stations: San Basilio and Torraccia/Casal Monastero.

 Rolling stock

 When the B line opened in 1955, MR100 and MR200 trains (also collectively known as Automotrice Stanga-TIBB) were used, and were transferred to the Rome-Lido railway in 1987, replaced by Series MB100 trains introduced in the same year, not only to replace the ageing MR100 and MR200 trains but also to cope with an increase in passengers following the opening of the eastward extension to Rebibbia.

-A fleet of trains identical to the MB100 trains were also built for the Lima Metro in Peru.

-Since 2010, Line B has also uses the newer CAF MA300 and from 2014, MB400 Series trains similar to those on the Line A.
+Since 2010, Line B has also used the newer CAF MA300 and from 2014, MB400 Series trains similar to those on the Line A.